 - Bring this book to the hospital for reference. - Bring all the medications you take in the original bottles-prescriptions, over the counter, and herbal supplements except controlled substances (like narcotic pain medication or sleeping pills).
-Just write those down on a list with the dosages and include it in your medication bag.
-This will be held by the Pharmacy and returned to you upon discharge. - Personal toiletries (electric razor if you want to shave). - Footwear that you can easily slip into or has Velcro fasteners and is close-toed.
+Just write those down on a list with the dosages and include it in your medication bag. - Personal toiletries (electric razor if you want to shave). - Footwear that you can easily slip into or has Velcro fasteners and is close-toed.
 It may be difficult for you to bend and tie your shoes, and you may have some swelling in your ankles that will make your footwear tight at first. - Comfortable, loose-fitting clothing like pajamas or gym clothes.
 You will need at least two changes of clothing to wear for group therapy.
-Think comfort and modesty. - Eye glasses, contact lenses, and dentures in their cases, marked with your name. - If you have bladder issues, you may want to bring Depends[®] or pads. - If you would like, you may bring your cell phone, computer, or tablet.
-However, make sure it is secure while you are here.
-WiFi is available throughout the hospital; the network is "Beaufort." - BiPAP or CPAP machine and mask if you sleep with one at home. - ID and insurance cards.
+Think comfort and modesty. - Eye glasses, contact lenses, and dentures in their cases, marked with your name. - If you have bladder issues, you may want to bring Depends[®] or pads. - If you would like, you may bring your cell phone and/or tablet (and charging cables).
+However, make sure they are secure while you are here.
+WiFi is available throughout the hospital. - BiPAP or CPAP machine and mask if you sleep with one at home. - ID and insurance cards. - If you plan to utilize Publix bedside delivery service for new prescriptions, please bring a method of payment.